atomix/atomix.github.io/copycat/docs/internals.md

 For these reasons, session event notifications cannot be implemented as simple messages to the client.
 Networks are unreliable, and we must assume that messages may be arbitrarily lost or reordered.
 Fortunately, Raft provides the primitives on which events can be pushed to clients in a fault-tolerant manner.
 In order to do so, we simply extended Raft's sessions to encapsulate the framework for guaranteeing order in session events.

-<h3 id="publishing-events-from-the-state-machine">5.1 Publishing events from the state machine</h3>
+<h3 id="publishing-events-from-the-state-machine">5.1 Publishing Events from the State Machine</h3>

 State machines push event messages to clients as part of their normal operation.
 Referred to as session events, messages are published to clients during the application of normal operations to the state machine.
 For instance, while a lock is held by one session, a lock state machine might queue additional sessions waiting for the lock to be released.
 Once the lock is released, the state machine could push a release notification to the next session in the queue.
 By publishing session events in response to commands being applied to the state machine, we can infer order among the events across the different servers in the cluster.